GuusKemperman/CoralEngine/README.md

 ## What is Coral Engine?

 Coral Engine is a game engine developed by students of [Breda University of Applied Sciences](https://www.buas.nl/en/programmes/creative-media-and-game-technologies).
+It was designed to be accesible to designers, so that entire games can be created without having to modify a line of C++.

 ### Key Features